-If we edited your post, we did not eliminate a word; we simply created spaces, and request that you do that for the rest of us.
+If we edited your post, we did not eliminate a word; we simply created “reading spaces,” and request that you do that for the rest of us.
 We want all opinions, but we know from the analytics that people leave the site if they have to put too much work into reading something that has many lines of text without a break.

-And that is why I gently ask you to create spaces to make it easier to read, and thus more discussion from others with you and your post.
+And that is why I gently ask you to create “reading spaces” to make it easier to read, and thus more discussion from others with you and your post.
 So please…keep offering your thoughts, and please consider making it easier on your fellow Duck fans who are Greybeard-age.
 My sincere thanks for your patience with me, and thank you for this small adjustment for the benefit of the community.

-No. 31: Using Punctuation is being considerate to the Community, because it is hard to read a run-on sentence poorly written and/or not including punctuation.
+No. 30: Using Punctuation is being considerate to the Community, because it is hard to read a run-on sentence poorly written and/or not including punctuation.
 Making other people on the forum have to read a sentence two or three times to understand it is not considerate, thus we insist upon using normal punctuation when you write a post.

 Yes, this is pretty nit-picky and not like anything else you have been a part of, but that is why we are a special community that is kind, respectful and polite to one-another.
 Make it easy on your fellow Duck fans and use good sentence structure and punctuation.
 We all thank you!

-No. 32: Anything else not covered that we feel is an attempt to harm someone or suppress opposing viewpoints now or in the future will be deleted on FishDuck and the Our Beloved Ducks forum!
+No. 33a: Anything else not covered that we feel is an attempt to harm someone or suppress opposing viewpoints now or in the future will be deleted on FishDuck and the Our Beloved Ducks forum!

-No. 33: Why are you censoring opinions of others?
-FishDuck and the Our Beloved Ducks forum reserves the right to allow or disallow any kind of content that doesn’t meet the standards as outlined in this FAQ.
+No. 34: Why are you censoring opinions of others?
+FishDuck reserves the right to allow or disallow any kind of content that doesn’t meet the standards as outlined in this set of rules.
 The site is under no obligation to publish every comment or post it receives.
 We are not aligned with the university, and thus can set our own editorial and monitoring policy.

-No. 34: Mr. FishDuck … you simply can’t handle my opinions: Baloney.
+No. 36: Mr. FishDuck … you simply can’t handle my opinions: Baloney.
 I want all opinions here as it enables us see the full spectrum of ideas and helps us modify our own views as a result.
-In fact, FishDuck and the Our Beloved Ducks forum are the only Duck websites where you can safely share your full-spectrum views on Oregon Sports.
+In fact, FishDuck is the only Duck website where you can safely share your full-spectrum views on Oregon Sports.
 If there is a problem … it is with your behaviors, and not your opinion, even if unpopular.
-Be polite and courteous to others and you will be reciprocated, and consequently you’ll have a tremendous experience on FishDuck and the Our Beloved Ducks forum.
+Be polite and courteous to others and you will be reciprocated, and consequently you’ll have a tremendous experience on FishDuck.

-No. 35: You have a minority view?
+No. 37: You have a minority view?
 Good, and you are quite welcome here as we need and want those views posted for everyone, because I strongly believe in the importance of a balance of views being presented.
 I do not want this site to become what other websites have often descended to, where “GroupThink” prevails and you are ostracized if you do not partake in the majority view.
 (The GroupThink link has a fascinating article about the phenomenon, along with lively and informative discussion in the comments.)